Introduction: Liquor License in India

 Liquor Law in India

-Article 47 of the Indian Constitution in short states that “The State shall endeavour to bring on a prohibition of the consumption apart from the healthful purpose of intoxicating drinks and of medicine that are injurious to health.”
-It's significant that 5 states within the country are prohibited from the sale, purchase and consumption of alcohol.
+Article 47 of the Indian Constitution prescribes the State to bring on prohibition of the consumption apart from the healthful purpose of intoxicating drinks and medicines that are injurious to health.
+Significantly, five states within the country are prohibited from the sale, purchase and consumption of alcohol.

 Types of Liquor Licenses